 The Safest Way to Cook Pork

 The safest way of cooking pork is to use a meat thermometer to check the internal temperature.

-In 2011, the USDA lowered the safe cooking temperature for pork to 145 degrees and a three-minute rest time .
+In 2011, the USDA lowered the safe cooking temperature to 145 degrees and a three-minute rest time .

-After the rest time, your pork chops and pork tenderloin should be pale white with a hint of pink.
-The pink doesn’t indicate the pork is unhealthy.
-It’s safe to eat as long as its temperature is 145 degrees.
+After the rest time, your chops and tenderloin should be pale white with a hint of pink.
+The pink doesn’t indicate the meat is unhealthy.
+It’s safe for consumption as long as its temperature is 145 degrees.

 “Cook pork, roasts, and chops to 145 ºF as measured with a food thermometer before removing meat from the heat source, with a three-minute rest time before carving or consuming.
 This will result in a product that is both safe and at its best quality—juicy and tender.”